graphile/migrate/README.md

 --rootDatabase are supplied.

 Options:
-  --help          Show help                                            [boolean] --config, -c    Optional path to gmrc file [string] [default: .gmrc[.js|.cjs]] --shadow        Apply to the shadow database (for development).
+      --help          Show help                                        [boolean] -c, --config        Optional path to gmrc file [string] [default: .gmrc[.js|.cjs]]
+      --shadow        Apply to the shadow database (for development).
                                                       [boolean] [default: false]
-  --root          Run the file using the root user (but application database).
+      --root          Run the file using the root user (but application database).                      [boolean] [default: false]
+      --rootDatabase  Like --root, but also runs against the root database rather than application database.
                                                       [boolean] [default: false]
-  --rootDatabase  Like --root, but also runs against the root database rather
-                  than application database.          [boolean] [default: false]
 ```
 <!-- CLI_USAGE_END -->
 <!-- prettier-ignore-end -->